LL-Pengfei/CS1010-AY1819S1-Personal/docs/as03-comments.md

 }
 ```

 Only about half the class get this.
-But hopefully, after this assignment, everyone gets how powerful a lookup table is as a problem solving tool.
+But hopefully, after this assignment, everyone gets how powerful a lookup table is as a problem-solving tool.

 A final comment about the loop: